purtuga/SPWidgets/README.md

 SPWidgets
 =========

-Sharepoint Custom UI Widgets that make building custom User Interfaces easier.
+SharePoint Custom UI Widgets that make building custom User Interfaces easier.

 Documentation
 -------------

 **See the [project page](http://purtuga.github.com/SPWidgets/) folder for full detail on the usage of each available plugins.**

 Downloads
 ---------

-The compiled plugin can be found under the [_plugin_](https://github.com/purtuga/SPWidgets/tree/master/plugin) folder.
+The compiled plugin can be found under the [_dist/_](https://github.com/purtuga/SPWidgets/tree/master/dist) folder.

 License